 - want to do the inner work of healing and integration, but not the outer work of taking action in the world

 - are unable to turn towards and tolerate emotional discomfort, in yourself or others

 - racism is just about individual choices and morality

 The full cost for the course is £785.

 Payment can be made all in one go, or in five equal payments of £157.

 There are 16 spots on ROOTED.
 Once 7 full price spots have been filled, the rest of the spots will be offered on a Pay What You Can basis.

 If you can afford to pay full cost, please do so: this will make it possible for those who cannot afford full cost to join the programme.

 Cancellations and refunds

 Before the course starts, you have 14 days from your purchase to cancel if you change your mind.
 Once the course has started, no cancellations or refunds are available, except in exceptional circumstances.
-In all cases, 10% of your course fee is a non-refundable deposit, so please check in with yourself and make sure this course is for you before purchasing.
+In all cases, 10% of your course fee is a non-refundable deposit.

 How do I book?